Heart Valve Replacement Patient Melanie Messick

 People tell Melanie Messick she looks too healthy to have had heart trouble, but for most of her life, her heart valve was not working at full speed.

 Melanie was nine years old when her parents learned she had a congenital heart problem – aortic stenosis (narrowing of the aortic valve).

 From then on, she was monitored and tested every year.
 “I could do any normal activities – just no competitive sports,” Melanie said.
 “I didn’t faint or have shortness of breath.
 I just rested when I got tired.
 Doctors said that in my 60s or 70s I would need surgery to replace my valve.”

 When Melanie was just 38, Dr. Neal Kon, a cardiothoracic surgeon at Wake Forest Baptist, told her, “It’s time.”
 An echocardiogram (echo) showed that her aortic valve had become more constricted and was leaking.

-She agreed with Dr. Kon’s recommendation for a Ross procedure.
+She agreed with Dr. Kon’s recommendation for a Ross procedure, a heart valve replacement.
 Melanie’s aortic valve would be replaced with her own pulmonary valve, and her pulmonary valve would be replaced with a homograft (preserved human valve).
 “I have what I call my red badge of courage,” Melanie said.
 “It’s a six-inch scar down the front of my chest.”

 That was five years ago.
 “I don’t have restrictions,” Melanie said.
 “As I’ve become more comfortable, I’ve pushed myself a little more, doing light weight training and cardio.
 In the summer I walk four to five miles four or five times a week.”
 And, she is an art teacher at an elementary school in Winston-Salem, NC.